endlos99/xdt99/ide/EDITORS.md

 `M-x asm99-smart-tab-mode` or `M-x asm99-smart-backspace-mode`, respectively.

+### GPL Programs

+The GPL mode `gpl99-mode` is very similar to the Assembly mode, but uses a different set of instructions, of course.

+The settings for Smart Tab mode and the search functionality are reused from the Assembly mode.

 ### TI Extended BASIC Programs

 TI Extended BASIC support is provided by the `basic99-mode` major mode.
 To